If you’re active, you expect your body to cooperate.

 When alignment improves first, everything else becomes more sustainable.

-When the order is skipped, strength often reinforces compensation, leading you to strength train forever with no improvements.
+When the order is skipped, strength often reinforces compensation, leading people to keep strength training without meaningful improvement.

 And compensation eventually leads to pain.